jatin-p/jpNotes/README.md

 ## Author

 * Jatin Patel - [Github Profile](https://github.com/jatin-p)
-* Vandad Nahavandipoor [Code](https://github.com/vandadnp/mynotes-course) was used extensively (when things weren't working which is often since Flutter is relatively new and diffcult to develop for, espically if you use Windows)
+* Vandad Nahavandipoor's [Code](https://github.com/vandadnp/mynotes-course) was used extensively (when things weren't working which is often since Flutter is relatively new and diffcult to develop for, espically if you use Windows)

 ## License